How to Apply Makeup for a Wedding Guest

 With these simple tips, you'll be wearing very flattering makeup and you will be one of the most beautiful and elegant guests at the ceremony.
 Now you have your makeup ready, let's go to the next step: hair.
 Take a look at how to style your hair for a daytime wedding and the best hair accessories and hairpieces to go with it.
 You'll look stunning.

-If you'd like to read similar articles to How to Apply Makeup for a Wedding Guest, we recommend you browse around our Weddings & Parties category.
+If you want to read similar articles to How to Apply Makeup for a Wedding Guest, we recommend you visit our Weddings & Parties category.

 - French manicure is perfect for a wedding guest's nails.
 Alternatively, you can also choose a neutral color such as beige peach or pastel pink.